What are the Disadvantages and Limitations of Website Builders?

 Do you need a website for your business?
 Are you thinking of using a website builder (i.e. Wix, GoDaddy Website Builder, Squarespace, etc.)?
-Do you know the disadvantages and limitations of most website builders?
+Before you start, do you know the disadvantages and limitations of most website builders?

 Website builders can certainly help you build a website relatively affordably, but most still require some additional knowledge to get the website to perform well.
-Among other items, you will need to understand how monitor size matters, and how the website will look on a mobile phone, SEO (Search Engine Optimization) limitations, etc. Here are a few limitations you should consider before going with a website builder platform.
+Among other items, you will need to understand your design options, how the website will look on mobile devices, SEO (Search Engine Optimization) limitations, etc. Here are a few limitations you should consider before going with a website builder platform.

-Coding is extremely important for mobile viewing for your website.
-Many web builders have a very limited mobile optimization in their web builder.
-Why does mobile matter?
-Mobile viewing of websites has finally surpassed desktop browsing as of a year ago.
-Over 50% of users view websites on their mobile devices.
-When you run into an issue with how content or a part of the design looks on mobile devices, the website builder does not let you do much further device specific (i.e. phone, tablet, etc.) customization.
-You are simply limited to their built-in mobile rendering which does not always translate your content and design into an ideal look and feel, potentially causing user experience issues.
+When you run into an issue with how content or a part of the design looks on mobile devices, the website builder may not let you do much further device specific (i.e. phone, tablet, etc.) customization.
+You are typically limited to their built-in mobile rendering which does not always translate your content and design into an ideal look and feel on every device type, potentially causing user experience issues.

 Most website builders show you a preview of the website before you publish.
 However, it rarely looks exactly like the preview.
 As a result, you may spend a significant amount of time creating a website that doesn't actually look high quality like you intended.
 Naturally, these can be exceptionally frustrating, and you are again limited to what the website builder “allows” you to do.

-Website builders often appear easy to use at first which is a big plus.
-However, when you try to delve into links, customizing pages, and resizing images, they start to become a painstaking process.
+Website builders often appear relatively easy-to-use at first glance which is a big benefit.
+However, when you try to delve into more advanced features, customizing pages, and resizing images, they start to become a painstaking process.
 It can take a while to learn how to change certain sections of the website to avoid upsetting the website builder.
 This can be extremely time-consuming.
 Ultimately, you are still at the mercy of what the website builder “will allow” in terms of built-in functionality.
 The reduced functionality will impact whether you can build a basic, informational website vs. a robust, functional website.

-A lot of website builders bypass the lack of coding knowledge by only giving customers certain templates to choose from for their site.
-Thus, you can only put text in this spot and only a picture in that spot, but if you need more space for more content outside of their design framework you are out of luck.
-It makes it a bit hard for your business to stand out in the crowd.
+A lot of website builders bypass the lack of coding knowledge by only giving customers certain templates to choose from for their website design.
+Thus, you can only put text in predefined area and only a picture in predefined spot, but if you need more flexibility for more content outside of their design framework you are out of luck.
+Limited layouts and styles can make it a bit hard for your business to stand out in the crowd.

 Most website builders do NOT truly and fully integrate SEO or lead generation into their process of creating your own website.
-They often don't tell you to incorporate a call-to-action on your website or create a soft offer for your customers in order to capture email addresses.
+They often don't guide you to incorporate a clear call-to-action on your website or create a soft offer for your customers in order to capture email addresses for example.
 Your website needs these elements and more to make your website a way to convert leads into actual customers.

-There are also a substantial amount of back-end coding elements from an Search Engine Optimization perspective that a website builder can often overlook or not integrate altogether.
-For instance, last month alone we were performing SEO on two different website builder platforms previously listed (on websites we did not get the opportunity to design).
-One of the website builders offered LocalBusiness schema, but no other options for microdata.
+There are also a substantial amount of back-end coding elements from a Search Engine Optimization perspective that a website builder can often overlook or not integrate altogether.
+For instance, we were performing SEO on two different website builder platforms (on websites we did not get the opportunity to design).
+One of the website builders offered LocalBusiness schema, but no other options for structured data.
 Furthermore, they forgot to include “phone number” as a field in the “auto-generating” schema, one of the most critical elements for associating your business with other listings online.
 Whereas, the other website builder didn’t even allow website schema to be inserted into their system.
 This is just one example of how SEO is an afterthought when it comes to website builders.

 The list of SEO shortfalls of website builders doesn’t end with that one example either.
 As such, while you might end up with a remotely similar look of a site you love, what’s the point if you can’t be found on Google?